rouleaup88/item-inspector/README.md

 lodash.min.js, lzma.js and lzma.shim.js are available under their respective licenses.
 See the original site for details.

-The KANJIDIC project files are released under a Creative Commons Attribution-ShareAlike Licence (V3.0) License Information Traditional Radicals uses information from the following sources:
+The KANJIDIC project files are released under a Creative Commons Attribution-ShareAlike Licence (V3.0) <a href="https://creativecommons.org/licenses/by-sa/3.0/">License Information</a> The Licence text can be viewed <a href="https://creativecommons.org/licenses/by-sa/3.0/legalcode">here</a>.
+<br><br>
+Traditional Radicals uses information from the following sources:

 Wikipedia Kangxi radical page

 Available under Creative Commons Attribution-ShareAlike License;

-Kradfile 2 uses this license:

- Copyright 2007 James Rose and the KanjiCafe.com.
-Special GRANT OF LICENSE is hereby given to James Breen and the Electronic Dictionary Research & Development Group such that said licensees may maintain, modify, use, and redistribute this file.
-Derivatives should maintain this notice.# All other rights reserved
+Kradfile-u

+This file is available under Creative Commons Attribution-ShareAlike Licence (V3.0).
+The Licence Deed can be viewed here, and the full Licence Code is here.

+The link to the original kradfile-u doesn’t work anymore.
+You can get this file here

+Complete licensing details about Kanjidic2 and kradfile-u are available here